 Posted on September 8, 2016 by Editorial Staff in Corruption, Kirkuk, Oil & Gas

-Earlier on Wednesday, an official from the Kurdish Ministry of Natural Resources accused the PUK of selling Kirkuk’s oil via truck to Iran.
-“Without the knowledge of the Kurdistan Regional Government and Sulaimani governorate Kirkuk oil is being exported to Iran and its revenues are not known,” Dr. Sherko Jawdat wrote on his Facebook page.
+“Without the knowledge of the Kurdistan Regional Government and Sulaimani governorate Kirkuk oil is being exported to Iran and its revenues are not known,” he wrote.

 “Based on our follow-up we discovered that the exported oil is sent to Iran by some people and companies within the Patriotic Union of Kurdistan’s administration,” he said.